hyphacoop/cosmos-ansible/README.md

 ``hermes -c ~/.hermes/config.toml keys restore hermes-chain-2 -m "<your mnemonic key>"``

-After restoring the keys you can then create a client between the chains
+After restoring the keys you can then create a client between the chains:

 ``$ hermes -c ~/.hermes/config.toml create client hermes-chain-1 hermes-chain-2``

-Once that is successful you need to create a channel between the chains
+Once that is successful you need to create a channel between the chains:

 ``hermes -c ~/.hermes/config.toml create channel --port-a transfer --port-b transfer hermes-chain-1 hermes-chain-2``

-After successfully created the channel you should restart the hermes service by logging out of `hermes` and back to the `root` shell
+After successfully created the channel you should restart the hermes service by logging out of `hermes` and back to the `root` shell:

 ``systemctl restart hermes``